Phoenix Suns

 The Phoenix Suns are an American professional basketball team based in Phoenix, Arizona.
-They compete in the National Basketball Association (NBA), as a member of the league's Western Conference Pacific Division.
-The Suns are the only team in their division not to be based in California, and play their home games at the Footprint Center.
-The Suns are one of four major league sports teams based in the Phoenix area, but are the only one to bill themselves as representing the city (the other teams - the Cardinals, Coyotes, and Diamondbacks - all bill themselves as representing the state of Arizona).
+The Suns compete in the National Basketball Association (NBA) as a member of the Pacific Division of the Western Conference.
+They are the only team in their division not to be based in California.
+The Suns play their home games at the Mortgage Matchup Center.

-The franchise began play in 1968 as an expansion team, and their early years were mired in mediocrity, but their fortunes changed in the 1970s after partnering Dick Van Arsdale and Alvan Adams with Paul Westphal; the team reached the 1976 NBA Finals, in what is considered to be one of the biggest upsets in NBA history.
+The franchise began play in 1968 as an expansion team.
+Though their early years were mired in mediocrity, their fortunes changed in the 1970s after partnering Dick Van Arsdale and Alvan Adams with Paul Westphal.
+The team reached the 1976 NBA Finals, in what is considered to be one of the biggest upsets in NBA history.
 However, after failing to capture a championship, the Suns would rebuild around Walter Davis for a majority of the 1980s, until the acquisition of Kevin Johnson in 1988.

-Under Johnson, and after trading for perennial NBA All-Star Charles Barkley, and combined with the output of Tom Chambers and Dan Majerle, the Suns reached the playoffs for a franchise-record thirteen consecutive appearances and remained a regular title contender throughout the 1990s, and reached the 1993 NBA Finals.
-However, the team would again fail to win a championship, and entered into another period of mediocrity until the early part of the 2000s.
+Under Johnson's leadership, and following the acquisition of perennial All-Star Charles Barkley, the Suns became a consistent playoff team.
+With contributions from Tom Chambers and Dan Majerle, the Suns reached the playoffs for a franchise-record thirteen consecutive seasons and reached the 1993 NBA Finals.
+However, the team failed to win the championship and entered into another period of mediocrity until the early 2000s.

 In 2004, the Suns signed free agent Steve Nash (who had blossomed for the Dallas Mavericks after being traded from Phoenix six years earlier), and returned into playoff contention.
 With Nash, Shawn Marion, and Amar'e Stoudemire, and under head coach Mike D'Antoni, the Suns became renowned worldwide for their quick, dynamic offense, which led them to tie a franchise record in wins in the 2004–05 season.
 Two more top two Conference placements followed, but the Suns again failed to attain an NBA championship, and were forced into another rebuild.

-After ten consecutive seasons without a playoff berth, the Suns reached the 2021 NBA Finals after acquiring Chris Paul, forming a quartet with their young core of Devin Booker, Deandre Ayton and Mikal Bridges.
-Following a disappointing playoff exit in 2022, the Suns acquired 13-time All-Star and two-time NBA champion Kevin Durant.
+After ten consecutive seasons without a playoff berth, the Suns reached the 2021 NBA Finals after acquiring Chris Paul, who formed a quartet with their young core of Devin Booker, Deandre Ayton and Mikal Bridges, but would eventually lose to the Milwaukee Bucks in six games.
+In 2023, the Suns acquired 13-time All-Star and two-time NBA champion Kevin Durant and three-time All-Star Bradley Beal.

-The Suns own the NBA's fifth-best all-time winning percentage, and have the second highest winning percentage of any team to have never won an NBA championship.
-11 Hall of Famers have played for Phoenix, while two — Barkley and Nash — won NBA Most Valuable Player (MVP) while playing for the team.
-Additionally, their Hall of Fame radio announcer Al McCoy is the longest-tenured broadcaster in NBA history.
+The Suns own the NBA's fifth-best all-time winning percentage, have the highest winning percentage of any team to have never won an NBA championship, and have the most NBA Finals appearances (three) without a championship.
+13 Hall of Famers have played for Phoenix, while two – Barkley and Nash – won NBA Most Valuable Player (MVP) while playing for the team.
+Additionally, their Gowdy Award Winning radio announcer Al McCoy is the longest-tenured broadcaster in NBA history.